Optimism for the survival of the endangered Euroa Wax Flower

 In December 2015, Andre Messina (Seedbank Coordinator), headed off to the Strathbogie Ranges near Euroa in Victoria’s north east.

 He was on a mission to collect seeds for the Victorian Conservation Seedbank (VCS), located in the National Herbarium of Victoria.
 This important fieldwork aims to preserve the increasing number of rare and endangered plants in Victoria.
-Currently, there are over seeds from over 1,300 species stored in the VCS.
+Currently, there are seeds from over 1,300 species stored in the VCS.

 Following guidance from local naturalist, Ray Thomas, Andre managed to find the endangered Euroa Wax Flower (Philotheca myoporoides subsp. euroensis).
 This is a subspecies of the commonly known Native Daphne or Wax Flower.
 However, this particular little shrub is incredibly rare.
 Known to exist on just two mountaintops, with most plants growing within an area of just 5 x 5 metres, the Euroa Wax Flower’s natural population extends to about 30 individuals.